Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 Now we can start taking apart the resulting binary file to finally see what's on the flash, but we will save that for another post!

-The full ESP32 project can be found here: https://github.com/wrongbaud/flashtality
+The full ESP32 project can be found [here](https://github.com/wrongbaud/flashtality)

 Please note that there are a lot of improvements to be done and hopefully I will have the time to make these changes over the holidays.